Allfeat/docs/README.md

 ### Build Your Site

-Ready to share your Allfeat wisdom with the world?
 Build your site using:

 ```bash
 mkdocs build
 ```

 That's it!
-You're now equipped to dive into the exciting world of Allfeat and decentralized music industry infrastructure.
+You're now equipped to dive into the world of Allfeat.
 Happy coding! 🎵🚀